megabyte-labs/gas-station/roles/virtualization/gvisor/README.md

 | --------- | ---------- | ------ | ---------- |
 | Fedora    | 33         | ❌     | ❌         |
 | Ubuntu    | focal      | ✅     | ❌         |

+_The compatibility chart above was last generated on compatibility_date._

+**_What does idempotent mean?_** Idempotent means that if you run this role twice in row then there will be no changes to the system the second time around.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#dependencies)